-- 1. Push the ignition switch to the ON position. - 2.
-Close the door and soft top (Roadster models). - 3.
-Open the window completely by operating the power window switch. - 4.
-Pull the power window switch and hold it to close the window, and then hold the switch more than 3 seconds. after the window is closed completely. - 5.
-Release the power window switch.
-Operate the window by the automatic function to confirm the initialization is complete. - 6.
-Perform steps 2 through 5 above for other windows.
+- 1. Push the ignition switch to start the engine. - Close the door and soft top (Roadster models). - After starting the engine, open the window completely by operating the power window switch. - Pull the power window switch and hold it to close the window, and then hold the switch more than 3 seconds after the window is closed completely. - Release the power window switch.
+Operate the window by the automatic function to confirm the initialization is complete. - Perform steps 2 through 5 above for other windows.